Typhoon Danas (2001)

-Typhoon Danas was an intense Category 3 typhoon that struck Japan in early-September 2001.
+Typhoon Danas (Note: The name Danas (Tagalog: danas, [ˈdaː.nɐs]) was contributed by the Philippines and means "living, experiencing through an event" in Tagalog.) was an intense Category 3 typhoon that struck Japan in early-September 2001.
 As the fifteenth named storm and the seventh typhoon of the 2001 Pacific typhoon season, it originated from an area of convection many miles to the west of Wake Island.
 It developed gradually causing the Joint Typhoon Warning Center to issue their first warning on September 3, with the system being classified as Tropical Depression 19W.
 It was late upgraded to a tropical storm that same day, gaining the name Danas.
 It began to rapidly intensify as it moved west.
 It strengthened into a typhoon the following day, and Danas still continued to strengthen until it reached its peak with winds of 195 km/h.
 It maintained its strength for 18 hours.
 It then began to head towards Japan.
 It quickly weakened and made landfall in Japan on September 11.
 After crossing the eastern portion of Honshu, Danas weakened into a tropical storm.
 On September 12, it transitioned into an extratropical cyclone.
-The name Danas was submitted by the Philippines and is an Austronesian verb meaning to experience or to feel.

 Danas brought heavy rain to Japan and spawned a tornado.
 Transportation services were cancelled.
 Danas caused 8 fatalities and caused $963 million USD in damages.